ocaml/dune/doc/caching.rst

 Configuration
 =============

-..
-TODO (ElectreAAS): update version number here when releasing Since %version%, Dune cache is now an opt-out feature: it is enabled by default.
+Since version 3.17, Dune cache is an opt-out feature: it is enabled by default.
 There are three ways to disable it.
 Choose the one that is more convenient for you:

 * Add ``(cache disabled)`` to your Dune configuration file